Health-RI/FairDataPointSchemaTool/README.md

 ## Features

 - Reads SHACL files from a specified directory or github
-- Combines multiple SHACL files based on schema definitions
+- Use of excel template to create SHACL files.
 - Uploads the combined data to a Fair Data Point
 - Configurable via a YAML properties file